michael-sutu/Autofill4JobApply/README.md

 ☑ Get all of the form values that need to be filled out.

 ☑ Figure out what the question is for that input.
-- Create the website that allows the user to input their personal information.
+- Allow the plugin to be able to pull user info from mongodb.
+- Question creation feature that takes in a question, alternative questions, and multiple types of inputs.
+- Display created questions and save user responses.
-- Fill out feilds based on user information.
+- Fill out needed feilds on a page based off of user responses.
-- Create a developer dashboard that notifies any feilds that were not able to be filled out as well as where they are located.
+- Log feilds that were not able to be filled out.